Is 4G Obsolete? Everything You Need to Know About This Cellular Technology

 In short, just like every technology or device upgrade, upgrading has significant benefits.
 While there’s no rush to trade in your current 4G device or network compatibility, 5G will soon be the way of the future.
 It may be best to monitor connectivity options in your area and only switch to 5G once you’re confident you’ll have access to the full range of capabilities this network promises users.

-To put it in perspective, about 62 percent of Americans can receive 5G coverage at home, 30 percent have adopted the coverage on their phones, 12 percent have 5G home internet, and 47 percent of mobile users have noticed an increase in cellular network speeds.
+About 62 percent of Americans can receive 5G coverage at home, 30 percent have adopted the coverage on their phones, 12 percent have 5G home internet, and 47 percent of mobile users have noticed an increase in cellular network speeds.
 There still needs to be more trust and awareness of the technology, as some people have concerns about health and air travel.

 How Do I Determine Which Option Is Best for Me?